- Maintain cross-system references: Keep track of which records correspond between Broadstripes and your other systems

 - Matching existing records using external system IDs and name to prevent duplicates

-- The field appears as a text input on the form
+When you add an external system field to a public form:- The field appears as a text input on the form

 - Form submitters can enter their external system ID (e.g., “Enter your member ID”)